The Dragon Heart Legacy, Book 1

 Reading this book, I could immediately see why her books are all bestsellers.
 She is one hell of a storyteller.
 I was dragged into this story and it stayed with me for months.
 Yes, I read it several months ago but I wasn’t (and still am not) as good with keeping up with my reviews.
 Acedia.
 Ennui.
 Pick your poison, I have suffered from both during this pandemic.

 So better late than never.
 I loved this book, this world that Roberts created.
 I especially loved that our main character, Breen, has a foot in both worlds.
 The characters are all interesting and since it is partly based in Ireland, I had to look up how to pronounce several of the names.
 Which I’ll forget by the time the next book is out.
 But still worth it.

 I didn’t love the abrupt, cliffhanger ending.
 I understand that this is the first book of a planned trilogy (when writers create their own worlds, they tend to want to stay in them for a while.)
 A little more finesse would have made it better for me.
 That said, I will be first in line to read the next book in this series.
 And maybe even pick up another Nora Roberts romance sometime.

 THE AWAKENING by Nora Roberts.
 St. Martin’s Press (November 24, 2020).
 ISBN 978-1250272614.
 448 pages.

 This entry was posted on Thursday, December 31st, 2020 at 8:42 AM and is filed under Book Reviews, Fiction, Romance, Sci-Fi/Fantasy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.